MMP: How to choose a Mobile Measurement Partner (plus why you need one)

 - Capturing and aggregating spend data across hundreds or thousands of partners

-- Collecting data from major platforms like Facebook/Meta, Apple Search Ads, Google, Snap, Twitter, Tiktok, and other that only offer access to a select small number of partners
+- Collecting data from major platforms like Google, Apple Search Ads, Snap, Twitter, Tiktok, and others that only offer full access to a small number of trusted partners

 - Combining spend and conversion data to calculate overall and campaign-level return on ad spend